f135ta/SimpleProxy/README.md

 ## What is SimpleProxy?

 SimpleProxy solves the problem of Aspect Orientated Programming (AoP) in Net Core.
+It builds on the current Net Core Dependency Injection functions to extend it, providing Proxy services with a very small learning curve.

 ## What is Aspect Orientated Programming?